Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h2 id="grouping-of-clusters-extension">4.
 Grouping of clusters</h2>

-This part will be used as a contribution to [the original article](https://www.sciencedirect.com/science/article/pii/S1570826822000105#b2).
-Also available [here](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/Research%20paper%20for%20Knowledge%20Graph%20Browser.docx).
+This part (also available [here](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/Research%20paper%20for%20Knowledge%20Graph%20Browser.docx)) will be used as a contribution to [the original article](https://www.sciencedirect.com/science/article/pii/S1570826822000105#b2).

 The "Grouping of clusters" algorithm first clusters the nodes into a [cluster](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#cluster), and then collapses that cluster into a single group node.
 The clustering of nodes is determined based on the [hierarchical class](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-class), the parent node, the [level of the hierarchy](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-level) in which the node resides, and the visual class.
 Full description of the approach is available [here](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#grouping-of-clusters).